Step by Step

 Fighting cancer is a tough task, but people living in Denver have long been able to count on having the best weapons for the battle within a few minutes’ reach.
 That hasn’t been the case for rural Coloradans, who sometimes have had to make long treks to Denver or Salt Lake City to receive appropriate care.
 “You really don’t want to get in a car after a heavy dose of chemotherapy,” says Chris Thomas, president and CEO of Community Hospital in Grand Junction, “and drive hours back home.”

 For Coloradans living on the Western Slope and in the southern part of the state, care that had typically only been available in urban areas is finally making its way to the countryside.
-Thomas’ Community Hospital, for example, will soon realize a long-held ambition: opening the $54 million James Pulsipher Regional Cancer Center.
-The 130,000-square-foot building will not only house all of Community Hospital’s cancer offerings—from its nine oncologists to genetic counseling to clinical trials to a survivorship program—but it was also built for the latest technology, literally.
-Its floors were poured incredibly thick so that they could host a linear accelerator, a machine that focuses beams of radiation so precisely that they hit a patient’s tumor but none of the healthy cells.
+Thomas’ Community Hospital, for example, opened the $54 million James Pulsipher Regional Cancer Center in January 2024.
+The 130,000-square-foot building not only houses all of Community Hospital’s cancer offerings—from its nine oncologists to genetic counseling to clinical trials to a survivorship program—but it was also built for the latest technology, literally.
+Its floors were poured incredibly thick so that they could host a linear accelerator: a machine that focuses beams of radiation so precisely that they hit a patient’s tumor but none of the healthy cells.
 The center’s thick floors were necessary to ensure the powerful rays don’t harm people working below.
-“This is a huge step forward for us, and it means Grand Junction is getting care just like you would get in Denver or in Salt Lake City,” says Thomas, who expects Pulsipher to welcome its first patients in January.
+“This is a huge step forward for us, and it means Grand Junction is getting care just like you would get in Denver or in Salt Lake City,” Thomas says.

 Prior to the Cancer Center’s debut, Parkview’s oncology offices were spread out, with patients forced to shuttle themselves among oncologists, radiologists, and other services.
 Now they are all in one building, which has been more convenient for patients and beneficial to doctors, who are able to consult with one another before delivering diagnoses.
 “Not everyone lives within 20 minutes of Denver,” Singh says.
 “We know that all Coloradans deserve that same high-quality care no matter where they live.”
 Today, they’re much closer to receiving it.